-When she’s not running her business or out on the campaign trail, Pamela enjoys spending time with her husband David and their three children, Amanda, Joseph and Jackson, as well as her mother Jennie, who lives with them in Traveler’s Rest.
+When she’s not serving the people in Columbia or running her business, Pamela enjoys spending time with her husband David and their three children, Amanda, Joseph and Jackson, as well as her mother Jennie, who lives with them in Traveler’s Rest.
 She holds a B.A. in business administration and finance from Cleveland State University in Cleveland, Ohio.

 A product of the American dream, Pamela is the daughter of an immigrant and tool and die maker.
 She had the unique experience of growing up in a multi-generational household with both her parents and grandparents.
 Pamela attributes her fierce work ethic to her father’s example, his desire to serve others, and his willingness to speak truth to power.
 These values, as well as her desire to provide a voice for others, have driven her decision to run with Governor McMaster to serve South Carolina as lieutenant governor.